 Jackie Longino Davidson, Catnap.
 Watercolor on paper, 22 x 15 inches. ©The Artist

 If you’re thinking about doing everything by yourself, please rethink that strategy.
 Tap someone else to take care of processing sales so that you can tend to guests.
 Your salesperson should wear a name tag that says “sales” under her name and should be aware of any leverage she has in negotiating a price.
-For instance, she needs to know if you are willing to go down,
+For

 The holidays are coming up, and you might be planning an open house or open studio event.
 Make your guests feel welcome.
 In this first article, I focus on how to best prepare for the day with a list of thirteen tips.

 Tell everyone you invite if your event is open to all.
 If it is, encourage them to bring guests.

 Inform your guests ahead of time about directions, mass transit options, and parking.
 Be specific about any parking fees, off-limits parking, and one-way streets.